alephmembeth/alephmembeth.github.io/index.md

 You can find the latest PDF of my English CV [here](https://github.com/alephmembeth/curriculum-vitae/blob/main/english/cv_english.pdf) and of my German CV [here](https://github.com/alephmembeth/curriculum-vitae/blob/main/german/cv_german.pdf).

-The portrait to the left (or above, if you’re on a mobile device), by the way, was made by the talented [Spiceestew](https://spiceestew.carrd.co/).
+The portrait to the left (or above, if you’re on a mobile device), by the way, was painted by the talented [Spiceestew](https://spiceestew.carrd.co/).

 * * *